zzhangjii/learning-library/workshops/dvcs-5/LabGuide400.md

     ![](images/300/img_3f_2_2.png)

     The system will have determined that a line chart is the best way to visualize this data.
-Let’s create a copy of the visualization, so that we can quickly analyze the date based information in our dataset.
+Let’s create a copy of the visualization, so that we can quickly analyze the date based information in our data set.

     ![](images/300/img_3f_2_3.png)